horacehoff/CubicTerrainGen/README.md

 **To-Do**:
 - Rewrite the entire system in C++
+- Use noise instead
-- Find a way to have only one material for the grass and dirt (meaning only one instanced static mesh)
+- Find a way to have only one material for the grass and dirt (meaning only one instanced static mesh, thus improving the performance)

 ## 🏛️ License
 [MIT License](https://github.com/just-a-mango/CubicTerrainGen/blob/main/LICENSE)